YahyaAhmedKhan/DevOps-Fall-24/README.md

 - Create a new Git repository on your Github account.
 - Pull the code from sir's Github Repo from this [link](https://github.com/Khhafeez47/nodeapp-iba)
-- Make sure you have set up (SSH authentication)[#setting-up-ssh-authentication-on-github] on your Github before this.
+- Make sure you have set up [SSH authentication](#setting-up-ssh-authentication-on-github) on your Github before this.

 ### Commands: